persteenolsen/flask-vercel-start-one/README.md

 - The folder ".vscode" include the launch file for local development / debug by VS Code
 - To debug from outside VS Code right click at the rootfolder with the repository forked from GitHub, open Powershell and type: "flask run --debug" which use the settings in the .flaskenv file.
 - By using "flask run --debug" you could get promted to do: "pip install python-dotenv" for make things work
+- Check that the package "python-dotenv" is installed by running "pip list" to display a package list
 - Open a Browser and type "http://127.0.0.1:5000/" to see the site
 - Make a change in a file and type f5 or refresh the Browser to see the change